Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Documents.md

 ## Document Statuses
 The following screen is displayed when you choose the "Statuses" link from the Documents section of the administration menu:

 ![](img/Template_Documents_129.png)

 The screen displays a list of all the defined document statuses for the current template.
-By default, the screen will be populated with the standard SpiraPlan® document statuses.
+By default, the screen will be populated with the standard Spira document statuses.
 To edit an existing document status, change the name, open check-box, set it as the default status and/or change the active flag then click "Save".

 You can't delete an existing document status, but to prevent it appearing in any drop-down-lists, change its active flag to "No" and click "Save".
 To add a new document status, click the "Add" button and a new row will be added to the list which you can now edit.